hari0409/kube-cka-docs/Notes/01-Core-Concepts.md

 ## Declarative Method: (better way)
 * To apply the config file, `kubectl apply -f cong.yaml` if it doenst exists it will create else it will update.
 * To give a directory of files, `kubectl apply -k directory`.
-* To expose a pod which will automatically create a Service for it, we can use `kubectl expose pod podName --port=PORT --name SERVICENAME`.
+* To expose a pod which will automatically create a Service for it, we can use `kubectl expose pod podName --port=PORT --target-port=PORT --type=NodePort|ClusterIP --name SERVICENAME`.